Lab Created Diamonds Vs “Real” Diamonds: Such Thing As Ethical Bling?

 FINAL THOUGHTS ON LAB-CREATED DIAMONDS

-That’s why we’re saying ‘I do’ to man-made diamonds. #WeSaidYes
+That’s why we’re saying ‘I do’ to man-made diamonds (and eco friendly wedding rings). #WeSaidYes